ebjamieson97/undidRjl/README.md

 The `undid_stage_two()` function uses date information from the `empty_diff_df.csv` and the local silo data to fill in the necessary diff_estimates.

+Ensure that the `local_silo_name` reflects the spelling of the silo in the `empty_diff_df.csv` file.

+Also be sure that the `time_column` contains only `character` values.
+This is in order to enable passing data back and forth between Julia and R.

 **Arguments**:
 - **`filepath`** :: `character` — Filepath to the `empty_diff_df.csv`.
 - **`silo_data`** :: `list` — Dataframe of the local silo data.